zoisite-rb/zoisite-rb/guides/source/ruby_on_rails_guides_guidelines.md

 https://edgeapi.rubyonrails.org/classes/ActionDispatch/Response.html
 ```

-If the link does not include a release tag and release guides are being generated, the Rails version is injected.
+If the link does not include a release tag and release guides are being generated, the Zoisite version is injected.
 For example, if we are generating the guides for v5.1.0 the link

 ```
 https://api.rubyonrails.org/classes/ActionDispatch/Response.html